skim743/gritsbot_3/README.md

 ## 1 - Automatic Installation

-To install the firmware automatically, copy ".git-credentials" in "\~/git/gritsbot_2/docker" directory and "setup" in "\~/git/gritsbot_2/setup" directory to "rootfs/home/pi" directory of the SD card.
+1. Copy '.git-credentials' in '\~/git/gritsbot_2/docker' directory and 'setup' in '\~/git/gritsbot_2/setup' directory to 'rootfs/home/pi' directory of the SD card.

+2. Connect the Pi and Teensy with a USB cable.
+If the Pi is not connected with a programmed Teensy as instructed in Step 1, the firmware will not successfully be started by the setup script in the next step.

-On the Pi, run the setup script with
+3. On the Pi, run the setup script with

 ```
 ./setup